hernantz/blog/content/its-the-competition-stupid.md

 ones.
 Some go to good schools and some don't even go to school.
 Some suffered an accident and some won the lottery.
 Some are deaf and some are blind.
 Some are strong and some are weak.
 Some are handsome and some are ugly.
-Some were loved by their parents and some were not even wanted.
+Some were loved by their parents and some were not even wanted [^19].

 And even if opportunities are provided, not everyone might be wise to take advantage of them.
 Some act rationally and some act compulsively.
 Some might love to travel, some just prefer to stay home [^9].
 Some like to study or work hard and some simply like to slack.
 Some only read the finance section in the newspaper and some just read the horoscope.
-Some eat healthy and do sports while others smoke and follow a sendentary lifestyle.
+Some eat healthy and do sports while others smoke and follow a sedentary lifestyle.
 Well you get the point, **equality of outcome cannot be guaranteed**.

 Seeing how complex, limited and fragile our existence is, would you say that